Craft Beer Marketing Awards Announces New Tattoo Category for Charity

 The Crushie trophy has been reinvented and can now be removed from the base to be used as a fully functional tap handle.
 This innovation was designed and produced all within the industry and made in the USA by Steel City Taps.

-Proceeds of global competition's new category to benefit The Michael James Jackson Foundation to fund scholarships for people of color entering brewing industry
+Proceeds of global competition's new category to benefit foundation to fund scholarships for indigenous and people of color entering brewing industry

 MELVILLE, NEW YORK, USA, January 11, 2023 /EINPresswire.com/ -- In the spirit of giving, the Craft Beer Marketing Awards (CBMAS), a global awards competition that recognizes excellence in the artistic and creative marketing and packaging efforts in the craft beer industry, has announced it will donate 100% of the proceeds from its new category—“Best Beer or Brewing-related Tattoo”—to The Michael James Jackson Foundation (MJF), a grant-making organization that funds scholarship awards to black, indigenous, and people of color within the brewing and distilling trades for a more just, equitable, and dynamic future.